platbr/kubernetes-health/README.md

 ## Enable migrates monitoring.

-This will run a Rack server for `/_readiness` route and will return `200` and `503` HTTP CODES alternately while your migrates are running.
+It will run a Rack server for `/_readiness` route and will return `200` and `503` HTTP CODES alternately while your migrates are running.

-If readinessProbe\`s failureThreshold=3 and successThreshold=3 it never will be reach until migrate ends.
+If readinessProbe\'s failureThreshold=3 and successThreshold=3 it will never be reach until migrate finish.

-Of course your Dockerfile entry script needs to run migrates before start your web app.
+Your Dockerfile's entry script needs to run migrates before start your web app.

 Add `KUBERNETES_HEALTH_ENABLE_RACK_ON_MIGRATE=true` environment variable.